t2mdev/docs-vc/_docs/setup.md

 1. Open up DHCP and navigate to your IPv4 - Server Options.
 You should now see the updated MSUCClient strings.

 NOTE: If your CX Series phones were previously logged into another server via Pin Auth, you must do a reset of the phone to clear these settings.

+## Cicsco DHCP Settings ##

+If your site uses a Cisco Router for DHCP, download the [Cisco DHCP Settings file](/assets/files/CiscoDHCPConfig.txt) and apply to your configuration.